Addressing Organised Crime in Fraud Cases – Developing a More Efficient Legal Framework

 III.
 Recommendations: How to Better Fight Criminal Organisations in Fraud Cases

-Of course, the fight against organised crime is and will remain a priority for OLAF investigations and for other European agencies and institutions activities; there is no questioning the importance of the fight against organised crime in the light of the risk it presents to the security of European citizens and the significant impact it has on the Unions financial interests.
+Of course, the fight against organised crime is and will remain a priority for OLAF investigations and for other European agencies’ and institutions’ activities; there is no questioning the importance of the fight against organised crime in the light of the risk it presents to the security of European citizens and the significant impact it has on the Union’s financial interests.
 However, and as illustrated in the previous section and the internal analysis conducted by OLAF in 2011, the means currently available at the EU level are neither efficient enough yet, nor is the emphasis put on organised crime.

 In 2011, the European Commission therefore adopted a communication on its Anti-Fraud Strategy (CAFS) with the objective “to improve prevention, detection and the conditions for investigations of fraud and to achieve adequate reparation and deterrence.”18 The role of OLAF is highlighted, as it plays a central role by conducting administrative investigations and by supporting other Commission Services in the prevention and detection of fraud, including organised crime.
 The CAFS sets among its guiding principles fraud prevention, an effective investigation capacity, and good cooperation between internal and external actors.
 It pinpoints the need to develop specific sectorial anti-fraud strategies at the Commission Service level, with OLAF playing a proactive role in helping the concerned Services in the development and implementation of such strategies.

 Mostly, the CAFS acknowledges the need to reinforce and intensify cooperation between the EU agencies and institutions by increasing the pooling and exchange of information.
-OLAF should share its operational experience and best practices with other EU institutions and agencies but also with the Member States authorities concerned with protecting the Unions financial interests, and specific cooperation with these authorities should be established as well.
+OLAF should share its operational experience and best practices with other EU institutions and agencies but also with the Member States authorities concerned with protecting the Union’s financial interests, and specific cooperation with these authorities should be established as well.
 A Fraud Prevention and Detection Network will be developed and organised by OLAF as a centre of expertise providing support and advice to other Commission’s services, based on best practices and fraud risk assessments.
 Besides, the CAFS also foresees the development of improved fraud risk analyses and intelligence gathering and sharing, notably by the collection and analysis of cases in concrete sectors of EU funding and smuggling.
 The identification of fraud risk areas will thus be facilitated and formalised.
 The use of IT tools and fraud indicators is recommended as well as the development of secure platforms for the exchange of data.
 OLAF’s operational experience can serve as the basis for the identification and definition of such indicators and best practices.

 Other means are necessary in order to develop a comprehensive framework to fight organised crime more efficiently.
 First of all, one single definition of organised crime should be used at the EU level by the different agencies and institutions involved in combatting it, and it should be the one laid down in the Framework Decision on the fight against organised crime.
-As mentioned, Eurojust already uses this definition and Europols definition is quite similar.
+As mentioned, Eurojust already uses this definition and Europol’s definition is quite similar.
 OLAF does not formally use a specific definition of organised crime of its own.
 The internal analysis on cases presenting links with organised crime was based on the definition of the Framework Decision.
 Also, this definition is the only one enshrined in a legal instrument at the EU level.

 This point is important for OLAF investigations but also to improve the cooperation between OLAF, Europol, and Eurojust.
-For OLAF investigations, it would help in further assessing the impact of organised crime on the Unions financial interests and the role of OLAF when it comes to countering it.
+For OLAF investigations, it would help in further assessing the impact of organised crime on the Union’s financial interests and the role of OLAF when it comes to countering it.
 The spectrum for analysis of the cases would then be larger and more efficient for future detection of the phenomenon and for its prevention.
 Also, a common definition would improve cooperation with Eurojust and Europol in so far as the communication and information exchange on cases between these bodies would be enhanced and lead to a more efficient system.

-Secondly, and to complement the setting-up of a working definition for OLAF investigations, OLAFs cooperation with Europol should be increased by focusing more on organised crime; this is foreseen in the CAFS and in the legislation on reform of OLAF.
-Support and the exchange of information on how to identify and detect criminal organisations in fraud cases could only be an added value for OLAF investigations and for Europols activities as well.
+Secondly, and to complement the setting-up of a working definition for OLAF investigations, OLAF’s cooperation with Europol should be increased by focusing more on organised crime; this is foreseen in the CAFS and in the legislation on reform of OLAF.
+Support and the exchange of information on how to identify and detect criminal organisations in fraud cases could only be an added value for OLAF investigations and for Europol’s activities as well.
 As mentioned above, Europol has a specific mandate concerning the fight against organised crime and is quite active in collecting intelligence concerning these organisations.
 Its experience is an added value in the fight against organised crime in general.
 This should be combined with the experience and expertise developed by OLAF and Eurojust and the close and structured cooperation they have developed with national authorities.

-The setting-up of a European Public Prosecutors Office (EPPO) for the protection of financial interests would be a significant improvement in this area.
-The EPPO would be competent to investigate, prosecute, and bring to court cases of offences affecting the Unions financial interests.19 It would constitute the prosecution services corresponding to what OLAF is currently competent for (administrative investigations).
-It would be of great added value for the protection of the EU budget but also in the fight against organised crime considering the extent of the implication of criminal organisations in defrauding the Union’s budget; as the internal analysis conducted by OLAF showed, the fight against offences affecting the Unions financial interests also includes the fight against organised crime − in so far as both are connected.
+The setting-up of a European Public Prosecutor’s Office (EPPO) for the protection of financial interests would be a significant improvement in this area.
+The EPPO would be competent to investigate, prosecute, and bring to court cases of offences affecting the Union’s financial interests.19 It would constitute the prosecution services corresponding to what OLAF is currently competent for (administrative investigations).
+It would be of great added value for the protection of the EU budget but also in the fight against organised crime considering the extent of the implication of criminal organisations in defrauding the Union’s budget; as the internal analysis conducted by OLAF showed, the fight against offences affecting the Union’s financial interests also includes the fight against organised crime − in so far as both are connected.
 The setting-up of the EPPO could help fight organised crime since investigations in anti-fraud cases would then be carried out from a European and potential cross-border perspective and would not be limited to a national context anymore.

-In the end, the entire policy area of the protection of the Unions financial interests is relevant.
+In the end, the entire policy area of the protection of the Union’s financial interests is relevant.
 Its reform will not only be of added value for the economy of the Union, but it will impact on many policy areas, notably on increasing police and judicial cooperation between and with the authorities of the Member States and on the fight against transnational crime.
 Several initiatives have been announced by the Commission.

 The legal framework of OLAF is being reformed; the reform is to be adopted in early 2013 by the European Parliament, although the changes it brings about have already been implemented in OLAF.
-Finally, a package on strengthening the legal framework of the protection of the Unions financial interests is under preparation.
-The proposal for a Directive for protection by criminal law is currently being discussed at the Council; the Directive will define at the European level offences and levels of sanctions in the area of the protection of the Unions financial interests, including aggravated sanctions in case of offences committed in a criminal organisation.20 A proposal to set up the EPPO is to be tabled in 2013, together with the reform of Eurojust according to Article 85 TFEU.
+Finally, a package on strengthening the legal framework of the protection of the Union’s financial interests is under preparation.
+The proposal for a Directive for protection by criminal law is currently being discussed at the Council; the Directive will define at the European level offences and levels of sanctions in the area of the protection of the Union’s financial interests, including aggravated sanctions in case of offences committed in a criminal organisation.20 A proposal to set up the EPPO is to be tabled in 2013, together with the reform of Eurojust according to Article 85 TFEU.

 In the area under discussion, it is very important to address the link between organised crime and corruption.
-In June 2011, the Commission adopted the anti-corruption initiative: a periodic reporting mechanism assessing the Member States efforts to tackle corruption.
+In June 2011, the Commission adopted the anti-corruption initiative: a periodic reporting mechanism assessing the Member States’ efforts to tackle corruption.
 The idea is to pinpoint the difficulties and problems regarding corruption in the Member States but also to propose solutions.
 It is believed that this instrument will facilitate the exchange of best practices and reinforce mutual trust between Member States.
 The anti-corruption initiative is part of a wider anti-corruption package, the following instruments being based on the findings of these reports.
-Other proposals can be mentioned: the revision of the legal framework on the confiscation and recovery of assets; the revision of the public procurement directive, which was defined as a priority in the CAFS; the strengthening of the Commissions cooperation with Europol, Eurojust, and the European Police College (CEPOL).
+Other proposals can be mentioned: the revision of the legal framework on the confiscation and recovery of assets; the revision of the public procurement directive, which was defined as a priority in the CAFS; the strengthening of the Commission’s cooperation with Europol, Eurojust, and the European Police College (CEPOL).

 Many improvements are needed and can realistically be provided to establish a more efficient framework for the concerned bodies in order for them to exercise their respective competences and mandates.
 They will lead to better transmission of information between European bodies but also with and between national authorities.

-1. OLAF was set up by the Commission Decision of 28 April 1999; its competences are defined by Regulation 1073/1999, O.J.
+OLAF was set up by the Commission Decision of 28 April 1999; its competences are defined by Regulation 1073/1999, O.J.
 L 136, 1999, p.
-1.
+1.↩

-2. OLAF, Investigation Policy Priorities for 2012.
+OLAF, Investigation Policy Priorities for 2012.↩

-3. O.J.
+O.J.
 C. 316, 1995, p.
-49.
+49.↩

-6. Council Framework Decision 2008/841/JHA, O.J.
+Council Framework Decision 2008/841/JHA, O.J.
 L 300, 2008, p.
-42.
+42.↩

-7. Article 1 of Council Framework Decision 2008/841/JHA.
+Article 1 of Council Framework Decision 2008/841/JHA.↩

-8. Article 2(a) of United Nations Convention against Transnational Organised Crime: “organised criminal group” shall mean a structured group of three or more persons, existing for a period of time and acting in concert with the aim of committing one or more serious crimes or offences established in accordance with this Convention, in order to obtain, directly or indirectly, a financial or other material benefit.
+Article 2(a) of United Nations Convention against Transnational Organised Crime: “organised criminal group” shall mean a structured group of three or more persons, existing for a period of time and acting in concert with the aim of committing one or more serious crimes or offences established in accordance with this Convention, in order to obtain, directly or indirectly, a financial or other material benefit.↩

-10. European Parliament, DG for Internal Policies, Policy Department D: Budgetary Affairs, “How does organised crime misuse EU funds”, 2011.
+European Parliament, DG for Internal Policies, Policy Department D: Budgetary Affairs, “How does organised crime misuse EU funds”, 2011.↩

-13. OLAF Report 2011, p.
-27: http://ec.europa.eu/anti_fraud/documents/reports-olaf/2011/olaf_report_ 2011_en.pdf.
+OLAF Report 2011, p.
+27: http://ec.europa.eu/anti_fraud/documents/reports-olaf/2011/olaf_report_ 2011_en.pdf.↩

-14. OCTA 2011, p.
-32: https://www.europol.europa.eu/sites/default/files/publications/octa2011.pdf.
+OCTA 2011, p.
+32: https://www.europol.europa.eu/sites/default/files/publications/octa2011.pdf.↩

-16. OCTA 2011, op. cit.
+OCTA 2011, op. cit.↩

-18. European Commission, Communication on the Commission Anti-Fraud Strategy, 24.06.2011, COM(2011) 376 final.
+European Commission, Communication on the Commission Anti-Fraud Strategy, 24.06.2011, COM(2011) 376 final.↩